aksgoel/P5_Vehicle_Detection/writeup.md

 ####2.
 Examples of test images.
 Optimization of the performance of classifier:

 Ultimately I searched on five scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images:

-![alt text][image4]
 ---

 ### Video Implementation